rpsubc8/ArduinoVideoConsole/README.md

 </ul>

 <center><img src="paddb15atari.png"></center>
 I have converted a DB15 joystick from PC to db9 atari standard.
-I have desoldado all the active circuitry, and I have only left the buttons in passive mode to ground.
+I have removed all the active circuitry, and I have only left the buttons in passive mode to ground.<br>

 In file arduinocade.cpp, setup pullup input:
 <ul>